Generalized Wigner-Weyl calculus for gauge theory and non-dissipative transport: Statement of the main results

 The non-Abelian vector current (which belongs to the adjoint representation of the gauge group) is defined as the Noether current corresponding to the gauge transformation

-where $\alpha(x)$ belongs to the Lie algebra of the gauge group. \mz{Let us denote by $\text{tr}_{D}$ the trace with respect to the indices other than those corresponding to the given gauge group.}
+where $\alpha(x)$ belongs to the Lie algebra of the gauge group.
+Recall that we denote by $\text{tr}_{D}$ the trace with respect to the indices other than those corresponding to the given gauge group.